Advanced Natural Language Processing (968G5)

 - topic modelling

 There will be in-depth discussion of research papers related to the key topics and also general issues that arise when developing natural language processing tools including:

 - semi-supervised learning

-Labs will provide the opportunity for students to improve their python programming skills, experiment with some off-the-shelf technology and develop research skills.
+Laboratories will provide the opportunity for you to improve your Python programming skills, experiment with some off-the-shelf technology and develop research skills.

 50%: Practical (Laboratory)